 21st Century Bayonet Charges

 In the last ten years, British troops have resorted to the bayonet to break impasses in combat both in Iraq and Afghanistan.
 In May, 2004, a detachment from the Argyll and Sutherland Highlanders surprised a force of 100 insurgents near Al Amara, Iraq with a bayonet charge.
 British casualties were light, but nearly 28 guerrillas were killed.
 And as recently as October of 2011, a British Army lance corporal named Sean Jones led a squad of soldiers from the Prince of Wales Royal Regiment in a bayonet charge against Taliban fighters in Helmand Province, Afghanistan.
 After being ambushed and pinned down by militants, the 25-year-old ordered his squad to advance into a hail of machine gun fire.
 “We had to react quickly,” Jones remarked.
 “I shouted ‘follow me’ and we went for it.”
 He was awarded the Military Cross for his actions.
-Even in an age of GPS-guided bombs, unmanned drone and network-centric warfare, 300-year-old technology — like the simple bayonet — can still carry the day.
+Even in an age of GPS-guided bombs, unmanned drones and network-centric warfare, 300-year-old technology — like the simple bayonet — can still carry the day.